ericclack/pygamezero_pacman/doc/part1.rst

   :code:`f`.

-Inside the block we can then use a simple :code:`for` loop to iterate over the lines in the file referenced in :code:`f`.
+Inside the block we can then use a simple :code:`for` loop to iterate over the lines in the file referenced in variable :code:`f`.
 Each line has a newline at the end of it (your editor's way of marking a new line of text) and we can strip this off with :code:`line.strip()`.

-Finally another loop get each character from the line of the file and stores it away for later refence.
+Finally another loop get each character from the each line of the file and stores it away for later refence.

 The next step is to draw this on the screen...